koakh/NestJs9SurrealDbDynamicModule/packages/tutorial-graphql/README.md

     - [Add new RecipesModule and RestaurantsModule to AppModule](#add-new-recipesmodule-and-restaurantsmodule-to-appmodule)
   - [Build and Run Application](#build-and-run-application)
   - [Play with GraphQL API](#play-with-graphql-api)

-## Intro

-A simple tutorial of a GraphQL Server with [NestJs 9](https://nestjs.com/) and [SurrealDB](https://surrealdb.com), using [@koakh/nestjs-surrealdb](https://github.com/koakh/NestJs9SurrealDbDynamicModule/tree/main/packages/app-lib) surrealdb wrapper on top of [surrealdb.js](https://surrealdb.com/surrealdb.js) driver, with DataLoaders, Subscriptions and BaseClasses to generate CRUD from simples DTOs and using Schemaless SurrealDb Scheme

 ## Links